 - Start and finish with a swim in the tranquil turquoise waters on the white sand shores of Fortescue Bay

-Confusingly, the “Three Capes” name is slightly misleading as the track only really features two out of the three Tasman Peninsula capes.
-These capes are Cape Hauy and Cape Pillar, the clear highlights of the walk offering expansive ocean views from mind-blowingly beautiful cliffs viewpoints.
+Confusingly, the "Three Capes" name is slightly misleading as the track only really features two out of the three Tasman Peninsula capes.
+These include Cape Hauy and Cape Pillar, the clear highlights of the walk offering expansive ocean views from mind-blowingly beautiful cliff viewpoints.